Email Millionaires for Money [Email Address and Steps]

 J. K. RowlingJ.
 K. Rowlinginfo@jkrowling.com

-Before you email millionaires for money, below are millionaires you should not email for money and why:
+Before you send any email to millionaires asking for money, below are some you should not email for money and why:

 Chuck Feeney